codelex-io/prep-course/exercises/02-mini-projects/00-tic-tac-toe/README.md

 ## Running Application

-To launch game open terminal and execute command: `npm start`, there will url, most likely `http://localhost:1234` so just open that in your browser.
+To launch the game open terminal and execute command: `npm start`, at the end of the process description you will find a URL, most likely `http://localhost:1234` so just open that in your browser.

 To have tests and application running at the same time, open two terminals.